ACQUISITION FINANCING SBA LOANS SELLER FINANCING

 If the seller runs down inventory, collects all receivables, and delays payables before closing, you inherit a cash-starved business.
 Without a working capital adjustment in the purchase agreement, you eat the difference.
 Fix: Define a target working capital peg in the LOI and adjust the purchase price at closing based on actual vs. target.

-Case Study: How a First-Time Buyer Financed a $2.4M Acquisition
+Case Study: How a Buyer Financed Their First $2.4M Acquisition

 $2.4M